avesbox/website/blog/unleash_the_power.md

 ## Why has Avesbox been created?

-Avesbox has been created when I started to understand the lack of libraries and tools to build web applications, communicate with services and more in Dart.
+Avesbox has been created when I started to understand two big problems in the Dart ecosystem on the backend:

+- The lack of libraries and tools to build web applications and APIs.

+- The lack of a big community around the Dart ecosystem on the backend.

 So I decided to create a set of libraries and tools to fill this gap and to demonstrate that Dart is a powerful language that can be used also on the backend and not only for Flutter.